 I also like the line where he tells them to prove if they are humans or Titans, just like Eren was told to prove this when he transformed for the first time in the Trost Arc.

-It is at this point that Armin strolls in like a boss and begins the peace negotiations that he was born for, claiming that he was the one to kill Eren.
+It is at this point that Armin strolls in and begins the peace negotiations, claiming that he was the one to kill Eren.

 On this dramatic note, the chapter cuts to three years later and another one of my problems come in, this being Historia’s fate.